EricWang12/GreatLake_simple_resnet/README.md

         ```

-    2. create tunnel and login with your account
+    2. Create tunnel and login with your account

         ```bash
         code tunnel
         ```

 - Local machine
-    1. install remote-tunnel extention
+    1. Install remote-tunnel extension
-    2. Connect to Tunnel, log-in to your account and connect to the tunnel session
+    2. Connect to the Tunnel, log-in to your account, and connect to the tunnel session

 ### Cursor